liamcal/pithon-pyconau/README.md

-# pithon-pyconau
- Pi-thon: Teaching Maths with Python!
+#  Pi-thon: Teaching Maths with Python!
+## Liam Callaway

 A talk given at PyCon AU 2018